confluentinc/ksql/docs/api.rst

    :json string ksql: The SELECT statement to run.
    :json map streamsProperties: Property overrides to run the statements with.
 Refer to the :ref:`Config Reference <ksql-param-reference>` for details on properties that can be set.
-   :json string streamsProperties[<property-name>]: The value of the property named by property-name.
-Both the value and property-name should be strings.
+   :json string streamsProperties[``property-name``]: The value of the property named by ``property-name``.
+Both the value and ``property-name`` should be strings.

-   Each response chunk is a json object with the following format:
+   Each response chunk is a JSON object with the following format:

    :>json object row: A single row being returned.
 This will be null if an error is being returned.
    :>json array  row.columns: The values contained in the row.
    :>json ?      row.columns[i]: The value contained in a single column for the row.
-Its type depends on the type of the column.
+The value type depends on the type of the column.
-   :>json string errorMessage: If this field is non-null then running of the statement has hit an error.
-In this case no more rows will be returned and the server will end the response.
-Note that when the limit is reached for a query that specified a limit in the LIMIT clause the server returns a row with error message "LIMIT reached for the partition.".
+   :>json string errorMessage: If this field is non-null, an error has been encountered while running the statement.
+No additional rows are returned and the server will end the response.
+Note that when the limit is reached for a query that specified a limit in the LIMIT clause, the server returns a row with error message "LIMIT reached for the partition."

    **Example request**